DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc S - A Sword of Sunlight.md

 ### West Quarters
 <span class="citation">This scene takes place in Chapter 13, Areas X37 and X38.</span>

-This area is as described in <span class="citation">X37.
-Wizard’s Bedchamber (p.
-194)</span> and <span class="citation">X38.
-Haunted Room (p.
+This area is as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X37WizardsBedchamber">X37.
+Wizard’s Bedchamber</a> (p.
+194)</span> and <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X38HauntedRoom">X38.
+Haunted Room</a> (p.
 194)</span>.
 ### West Vaults

 > [!info]+ **The Amber Sarcophagi**
-> The amber sarcophagi throughout the Amber Temple are largely as described in <span class="citation">Amber Sarcophagi (p.
+> The amber sarcophagi throughout the Amber Temple are largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#AmberSarcophagi">Amber Sarcophagi</a> (p.
 191)</span>.
 However, accepting a dark gift can’t change a creature’s alignment.
 In addition, only one creature can form a telepathic link with a particular vestige at a time.

 > [!info]+ **Take One**
 > A player can’t accept more than one dark gift.
 Once a player accepts a vestige’s dark gift, all other vestiges within the temple refuse to offer them any additional dark gift, noting with distaste that their soul is “tainted" by another’s power.